-The resolution provides alternatively that if the Provisional Councils of Covernment have not entered into the Undertaking by 1 April, the Commission shall put the Undertaking into force.
+The resolution provides alternatively that if the Provisional Councils of Government have not entered into the Undertaking by 1 April, the Commission shall put the undertaking into force.
 This is impracticable, in any case, owing to the policy of the Mandatory Power not to relinquish any authority prior to the termination of the Mandate.

-F. Impossibility of Taking Preparatory Steps for the Formation of Militias
+E. Impossibility of taking preparatory steps for the formation of militia

-- 1. In its First Special Report to the Security Council (VII,2) the Commission had indicated that it had approached the Mendatory Power in order to determine whether adequate preparatory steps might be taken with the end in view of enabling the armed militias provided for in the Assembly's Plan to be responsible for the maintenance of law and order immediately following the termination or the Mandate.
-The Commission had asked one of its members to discuss with the delegation of the Mandatory Power a number of points in connection with this matter. - 2.
-The delegation of the Mandatory Power was informed that the preparatory steps concerning the militia which the Commission had in mind
+1. In its First Special Report to the Security Council (VII, 2) the Commission had indicated that it had approached the Mandatory power in order to determine whether adequate preparatory steps might be taken with the end in view of enabling the armed militias provided for in the Assembly's Plan to be responsible for the maintenance of law and order immediately following the termination of the Mandate.
+The Commission had asked one of its members to discuss with the delegation of the Mandatory Power a number of points in connection with this matter.

+2. The delegation of the Mandatory Power was informed that the preparatory steps concerning the militia which the Commission had in mind were:

-- a) designation of cantonment areas,
+- a) designated of cantonment areas;

-- b) recruiting by the Commission itself or by either Provisional Council of Government;
+- b) recruiting by the Commission itself or by either provisional Council of Government;

 - c) training with or without arms;

-- d) equipping;
+- d) equipping

-- e) establishment of Cadres.
+- e) establishment of cadres.

-- 3. The following answer has been received from the Government of the Mandatory Power:
+3. The following answers has been received from the Government of the Mandatory Power: